TheOdinProject/curriculum/ruby_on_rails/testing/model_testing.md

 ~~~

 Make sure to require this file in `rails_helper.rb`.
 We will briefly cover what a factory will look like and some things to keep in mind when creating your data.
 While you can require the file by adding `require support/factory_bot` to the top of the file.
 Rails also provides this in the commented out line `Dir[Rails.root.join("spec/support/**/*.rb")].each { |f| require f }` which enables you to load all of the support files when booting up.
 This is useful for not having to manually add all of the support files and avoids issues if you forget to add a file for example.

 The last thing you might be wondering is how the test database clears itself in between it's tests.
-Rail's does this automatically for you, however if Rail's is not doing it for you make sure your following the instructions in the rails_helper.rb file and make sure to ask in the [Discord](https://discord.com/channels/505093832157691914/690591236922409012)!
+Rail's does this automatically for you, however if Rail's is not doing it for you make sure your following the instructions in the rails_helper.rb file and make sure to ask in the [Discord](https://discord.com/channels/505093832157691914/690591236922409012) first!
 There is also a alternative option in the additional resources section if need be for database cleaning.

 ## Creating a factory